ThomasParkerr/AI---Final-Project/README.md

 4. **Download the Processed Video**
     - After processing is complete, download the output video which includes all accumulated metrics and annotations.
 The processed video will be displayed along with a download button.

+5. **More Videos**
+       - Restart the application and upload another video, errors might be encountered if you upload 2 videos in one session

 ## Troubleshooting